Ascot's Dubai Duty Free Shergar Cup review

 The petrol gauge of Lord Rapscallion turned to empty over a furlong from home but Dashing Roger continued to pour it on in front and the race always looked in safe keeping despite Young Fire and Raising Sand making late gains.

-"It was all to do with the horse, I was on the best horse in the race," said the winning jockey.
+Fallon said: “It was all to do with the horse.
+I was on the best horse in the race.
+He jumped well and I was in a lovely position.
+I got a little bit of cover, saved ground up there on the inside and we've got a lot of room up there in the home straight.

-"He loves to run, he's very enthusiastic and is a very genuine horse."
+“As soon as I pulled him out, he quickened nicely and put the race to bed pretty easily, in a matter of strides.
+His turn of foot took me by surprise and for a horse to quicken like that in that ground was brilliant.

+“Dashing Roger used to have a mark of 74.
+Marco Ghiani rode him, claimed 5lb and he won off 69 [at Yarmouth last year], and he's just gone and won here at Ascot off 90-odd.
+That's pretty incredible.
+He’s a tough animal that loves to run.
+He is very enthusiastic – what a genuine, tough little horse.

 Latest standings: Great Britain: 47; Rest of the World: 43; Ladies: 38; Ireland: 32